 - Ask for a specific length of time (15 - 20 minutes, typically).
 Stay in that time limit.

 - Send a thank you note.
 Email is fine, if they've given you their address, but proofread it twice, and don't use texting shortcuts.

 - Keep a careful log of all contacts you make.
-(Download the Career Center’s Networking Contact Log (Excel).
-You’ll also find a Step-by-Step Networking (PDF) form there.)
+(Download the Career Center's Networking Contact Log [Excel].
+For tips, also download our Step-by-Step Networking .)

 - Follow up on the steps your contacts recommend.